Jieorge/dependency-edge-isolation-srl/README.md

-﻿# SRL Dependency Edge Isolation Experiments
+# SRL Dependency Edge Isolation

-This repository contains the experiment code for the MA thesis project **Quantifying the Contribution of Dependency Relation Types to Semantic Role Labeling via Edge Isolation Experiments**.
+Code for the MA thesis project **Quantifying the Contribution of Dependency Relation Types to Semantic Role Labeling via Edge Isolation Experiments**.

-The code trains and evaluates a BiLSTM + syntactic GCN semantic role labeling (SRL) model on the English CoNLL-2009 dataset.
-It supports three experimental settings:

-- **Baseline**: train with the full predicted dependency graph.
-- **Ablation**: train with one dependency-relation group masked out.
-- **Isolation**: train with only one dependency-relation group retained; all other dependency arcs are redirected to self-loops.

-The main thesis results use the isolation setting, where each relation group's score is compared against a zero-edge self-loop baseline.
+This repository contains a PyTorch implementation of a BiLSTM + syntactic GCN model for dependency-based semantic role labeling (SRL) on CoNLL-2009 English.
+The baseline architecture follows the line of work implemented in [`diegma/neural-dep-srl`](https://github.com/diegma/neural-dep-srl), which provides code for *A Simple and Accurate Syntax-Agnostic Neural Model for Dependency-based Semantic Role Labeling* and *Encoding Sentences with Graph Convolutional Networks for Semantic Role Labeling*.
+The main extension here is an edge-isolation setup for measuring the contribution of different dependency-relation groups.

-## Minimal Files to Upload
+## What to Upload

-For GitHub review or thesis replication, the minimal code artifact is:
+For thesis-code review, the minimal repository is:

 ```text
 README.md